 While some of the attractions are fun, the real reason you come to Epcot is to eat!
 But with so many options it can be tough to know what to get, that’s why we’ve decided to make our list of the Best Snacks at Epcot!

 Of all the awesome places in Disney World to eat, this park is at the top of the list!
 And let’s face it, Snacking Around the World in Epcot is perhaps our favorite Disney World pastime.
-We’d put it right up there with Drinking Around the World, and if done right, the two activities can be done together!
+We’d put it right up there with Drinking Around the World Showcase, and if done right, the two activities can be done together!

 While you can wander through World Showcase without a plan, to really find the best snacks in Epcot you need to know where you’re going, to make the most of your time and money.

-First to get started, you’ll notice something strange about our list of the best Epcot snacks.
+First, to get started, you’ll notice something strange about our list of the best Epcot snacks.
 Just about all of them mentioned in this post are located in World Showcase.
 We’ve left out Future World almost completely from the discussion, besides a very small Future World snacking mention at the end.

 The reason is simple: World Showcase dominates food in Epcot.
 Nearly every must-have snack in the park is located on the far side of the lagoon, and once you start to get hungry you should immediately start heading in that direction.

-Now to make things simple, we’ve group our list by country, with all the best snacks from that place there.
+Now to make things simple, we’ve grouped our list by country, with all the best snacks from that place there.
 Most of the countries in World Showcase have multiple must-have treats, but we’ve tried to limit our list to just the best of the best (except in France, because there are just so many we couldn’t skip).

 We also are not going to include snacks that you can find at the various Epcot festivals throughout the year like Food and Wine or Flower and Garden.
-Those festival are full of limited-time food that you won’t be able to get in other periods.
+Those festivals are full of limited-time food that you won’t be able to get in other periods.
 We wanted to make a list of snacks that are always available in Epcot no matter when you visit.

 Our challenge to you when snacking around the world is to try to get at least one item in each of the 11 countries in Epcot.
 This is just like our drinking around the world challenge, but can be done a lot more safely, and will cost you a lot less money.